 The actions above relating to the removal (and proposed removal) of PII from CAT reflect the concerns of the Commission, the CAT Plan Participants and FINRA CAT regarding the reporting of PII to CAT.
 The filing of FDID Refresh reports will result in many Industry Members submitting to CAIS files with extensive amounts of PII of their customers, including natural person customers.
 Given the PII Exemptive Order and the proposed PII amendment, it is likely that at a future date the filing of this PII will no longer be required.

 While CAT Alert 2025-02 provides an alternative to Industry Members to reporting certain PII to CAIS, CAT Alert 2025-02 only applies to a subset of PII.
-In addition, many Industry Members will not have implemented this alternative reporting approach by April 3, 2025.
-FINRA CAT notes in CAT Alert 2025-02 that the changes described in the alert provide an interim solution, and that “CAT LLC is continuing to evaluate the Exemption Order and will be communicating future updates related to the effects of the Exemption Order on CAIS reporting as necessary.”
-Given the interim nature of the changes described in CAT Alert 2025-02, and the filing of the proposed PII amendment by the CAT Plan Participants, many Industry Members have decided at this point to hold-off on implementing CAIS reporting changes until the Commission has made a determination on the proposed PII amendment.
+In addition, many FIF members have indicated that they will not have implemented this alternative reporting approach by May 31, 2025.
+Implementing this alternative reporting approach would require significant technology work for Industry Members, and many Industry Members will not have sufficient time to implement these changes by May 31.
+In addition, many Industry Members are reluctant to expend significant resources towards a temporary solution, as Industry Members expect the Commission to approve a more comprehensive solution to address the issue of PII in CAT.
 Accordingly, the filing of FDID Refresh reports at this time will result in many Industry Members submitting to CAIS files with extensive amounts of PII of their customers, including natural person customers.
+FIF members also expect that a significant amount of the data that Industry Members would submit in FDID Refresh reports would ultimately be expunged from the CAIS system upon the Commission’s approval of amendments to the CAT NMS Plan to remove PII from CAIS.

-Since Industry Members are currently actively involved in implementation of the FDID Refresh report (some Industry Members, in fact, have already submitted FDID Refresh reports), FIF members request that the CAT Plan Participant issue an extension of the compliance date as soon as practicable.
+Since Industry Members are currently actively involved in implementation of the FDID Refresh requirement (some Industry Members, in fact, have already submitted FDID Refresh reports), FIF members request that the CAT Plan Participants issue an extension of the compliance date as soon as practicable.

 * * * * *